15johare/15johare.github.io/README.md

               width="203">

               <p>
-              <br>birds come in all shapes and sizes,<br> my friend kieran shot one of a roof and it played in a dogs mouth,<br>
+              birds come in all shapes and sizes,<br> my friend kieran shot one of a roof and it played in a dogs mouth,<br>
               <br>they are very stupid and fly into windows like James Kinsella,<br> their crow is annoyng, they can fly in the sky<br>

               </p>